UN negotiations and other international fora

 Recognising that countries' collective emission pledges for 2020 are insufficient, the Durban conference also launched work to enhance emission reductions by the end of this decade by identifying further actions that can close the 'ambition gap' between what is currently planned and what is needed to stay below 2°C.

-The Doha conference agreed a detailed plan to take this work forward in 2013-14.
+The Doha conference in 2012 agreed a detailed plan to take this work forward and the Warsaw conference in 2013 laid the basis for tangible progress in 2014.
 The EU has set out several ways in which global ambition can be raised.

 These include the Intergovernmental Panel on Climate Change (IPCC), the G8 and G20, the Major Economies Forum on Energy and Climate (MEF), the Organisation for Economic Cooperation and Development (OECD) and the International Energy Agency (IEA).